 - Endlessly adaptable!
 I love walnuts in my zucchini bread but feel free to add your choice of nuts, citrus zest, dried fruit and even chocolate chips

-What is zucchini bread?
+What is zucchini discard bread?

-Zucchini bread is a type of quick bread, or bread that uses chemical leaveners like baking soda and baking powder to get its rise.
-What makes it unique is the addition of grated zucchini in the batter.
 Zucchini has a very mild flavor so it won’t add a vegetal flavor to baked goods.
 In addition to adding a nice texture, it’s also mostly comprised of water so it adds a lot of moisture to the loaf.

 The batter also uses pantry staples like all-purpose flour, salt, eggs, sugar and sometimes dairy (milk, sour cream or yogurt) for moisture.
 Recipes can use butter or oil, I like to use oil in my recipe because it keeps the loaf moist and light.
 Most recipes include cinnamon and vanilla for flavor.